Zikai-Chen/MA-YOLO/README.md

 ===
 Requirements.txt contains the required environment configuration, and the yolo environment can be configured through the following code: pip install -r requirements.txt
 The cfg file contains the YAML file of the dataset and the YAML file of the model.
+nn.mymodules contains the innovative modules of the MA-YOLO model.

 Datasets